ionos-enterprise/ionos-enterprise-sdk-go/README.md

 ## Testing

-You can run all test by using the command `go test` or run a single test by specifying the name of the test file `go test servers_test.go`
+You can run all test by using the command `go test -timeout=120m` or run a single test by specifying the name of the test file `go test servers_test.go`

 ## Contributing